dankomartinez/dankomartinez.github.io/_posts/2023-07-28-presentation.md

 - Sharping my engineering tools like Solidworks, Mathematica.
 - Learning about programming.

-And lately I been interesting about Data Engineering.
+And lately I been interested in Data Engineering.

 [Here][1] you can see my certifications